doctypedev/sintesi/docs/guide/retrieval-augmented-generation.md

 await generationContextService.ensureRAGIndex();

-// To fetch semantic context for a query const ragContext = await generationContextService.retrieveContext("How does auth work?");
+// To fetch semantic context for a query const ragContext = await generationContextService.retrieveContext('How does auth work?');
 ```

 ## Troubleshooting Tips